 What does palm oil — cheap, easy to produce, and endlessly versatile — explain about state-building in a region wracked by violence?

-Plenty, according to Kellogg Institute Dissertation Year Fellow Camilo Nieto-Matiz, a comparative political scientist who studies how states increase their capacity in subnational peripheries, poor areas with little state presence, in times of conflict.
-In other words, he examines how governments undertake fundamental tasks like providing security, collecting taxes, and building schools and roads – all of which are necessary for development, democracy, and political order.
+Plenty, according to Ph.D. candidate Camilo Nieto-Matiz, a comparative political scientist who studies how states increase their capacity in subnational peripheries, poor areas with little state presence, in times of conflict.
+In other words, he examines how governments undertake fundamental tasks like providing security, collecting taxes, and building schools and roads — all of which are necessary for development, democracy, and political order.

-His research focuses on his native Colombia.
-Among the topics he examines in his dissertation is how the country and how it responded to an international spike in the price of palm oil, which is used in everything from processed foods to biofuel and packaged products like cosmetics, in the 2000s.
+Nieto-Matiz, a dissertation year fellow in the Kellogg Institute for International Studies, focuses his research on his native Colombia.
+Among the topics he examines in his dissertation is how the country responded to an international spike in the price of palm oil, which is used in everything from processed foods to biofuel and packaged products like cosmetics, in the 2000s.
 The price shock spurred Colombia to dramatically increase its production of the oil palm crop, even in remote areas controlled by guerillas and paramilitaries.

 By tracking changes in state expansion in those areas, Nieto-Matiz has been able to shed light on why the government of Colombia, a nation wracked by decades of civil war, engaged in state development projects in some outlying regions but not others.

 His dissertation also addresses how, even in a democracy with elected officials who are accountable to the public, the presence of violent groups can impede the development of a more capable state at the local level.
 That’s because violent groups don’t operate in a vacuum and may establish networks of relationships with elected officials, according to Nieto-Matiz, who studied the connections between mayors, violent actors, and their impact on governance structures in Colombia.